aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

         });
     }
     ```
-2. call it by passing a callback function to handle the returned result:
+3. call it by passing a callback function to handle the returned result:
     ```js
+    var image;
     loadAvatrImage(1, function (img) {
-        var image = img;
+        image = img;
     });
     ```

+Now, since we have used callback function to handle the result, we don't need to wait for assignment anymore, and continue to let the code do anything else.